joshpters/SumOfAllFears/README.md

 This is a complete minisite that contains a visual representation of the "Sum Of All Fears" challenge.

+This project was created using Bootstrap 4.5, HTML5, CSS3, and JavaScript.
+All logic & JavaScript DOM changes were custom coded for this project.

 ## What is the "Sum Of All Fears" challenge?

 Given a list of numbers and a number K, return whether any two numbers from the list add up to K.